 Master’s in Communication in Idaho

-The Gem State has a lot to offer but a wide variety of postsecondary education options is not one of them.
-Make no mistake, there are some excellent postsecondary educations options dotting Idaho's landscape, but there will never be the plethora of options that are available in other states like California and Massachusetts.
+The Gem State has a lot to offer, but a wide variety of postsecondary education options is not one of them.
+Make no mistake, some excellent postsecondary education options dot Idaho's landscape, but there will never be a plethora of options available in other states like California and Massachusetts.
 This is especially true in the communications space.
-In fact, Idaho has just two universities that offer graduate education degree programs in communications and both are public universities tied into the state's postsecondary education system.
-The two schools are Boise State University in Boise and Idaho State University in Pocatello and because both schools are funded by the state, the graduate degree programs in communications will look remarkably similar.
+Idaho has just two universities that offer graduate education degree programs in communications and both are public universities tied into the state's postsecondary education system.
+The two schools are Boise State University in Boise and Idaho State University in Pocatello.
+Because the state funds both schools, the graduate degree programs in communications will look remarkably similar.

-There will be some differences however as no two programs are the same.
-Yes, both degrees are Master of Arts programs and yes, both schools will have very similar curriculum and graduation requirements.
-But the program at Idaho State is going to be slightly more flexible than the program at Boise State and the opportunities outside of the core coursework regarding internships and projects will be different as well.
+There will be some differences, however, as no two programs are the same.
+Yes, both degrees are Master of Arts programs, and yes, both schools will have very similar curriculum and graduation requirements.
+But the Idaho State program is going to be slightly more flexible than the Boise State program, and the opportunities outside of the core coursework regarding internships and projects will be different as well.

-But we aren't here to talk about the corporate world of communications just yet.
-Here is a brief primer of the programs at Boise State University and Idaho State University.
+But we aren't here to discuss the corporate world of communications just yet.
+Here is a brief primer on the programs at Boise State University and Idaho State University.

 Boise State University

 What to Know: The Master of Arts degree in Communication is designed to be a two-year graduate program that requires 31 credits for graduation.
 Students are expected to choose from three specific areas of study: Relational and Organizational Studies; Critical/Cultural Studies; and Media Studies.
-The program of course has many core requirements that will be common throughout most communications programs, but students also have some freedom to explore the different areas of study and can have a hand in helping plan the final thesis and project.
+The program has many core requirements that will be common throughout most communications programs.
+Still, students also have some freedom to explore the different areas of study and can have a hand in helping plan the final thesis and project.

 What does it cost?
-The cost of the program is certainly not cheap, but it isn't all that much worse that what you will see at other public universities across the Western United States.
-For a full-time Idaho resident, tuition fees are roughly $8,700 per year.
+The program’s cost is not cheap, but it isn't much worse than what you will see at other public universities across the Western United States.
+For a full-time Idaho resident, tuition fees are roughly $8,700 annually.
 Full-time non-residents pay $14,450 in tuition a year.
 All things considered, these tuition prices are not all that steep.

-In fact, many would consider these prices very reasonable.
-In addition, communications students have access to usual financial aid and loan packages and are eligible for a GEM Scholarship.
+Many would consider these prices very reasonable.
+In addition, communications students can access usual financial aid and loan packages and are eligible for a GEM Scholarship.
 That scholarship waives non-resident tuition for out-of-state and international graduate students with a GPA of at least 3.00.
-It is worth nearly $30,000 over the course of the two-year program.
+It is worth nearly $30,000 throughout the two-year program.

 Idaho State University

 What to Know: The Master of Arts in Communication program is designed to be intentionally flexible for its students.
 The flexibility is supposed to allow students in the program to supplement their communications coursework with credits from other departments.
-Students are required to complete 30 credits to graduate, which includes 15 credits from 6600-leve courses and 15 credits in Communication, Media, and Persuasion.
+Students must complete 30 credits to graduate, including 15 credits from 6600-level courses and 15 credits in Communication, Media, and Persuasion.
 Students will also be required to produce a graduate degree paper and will choose a thesis option plus additional thesis-related credits.
-Students can apply for a graduate assistantship and are expected to take between 9-12 credits per semester.
-One more note is that the additional courses that students take need to form a "cohesive program of study".
+Students can apply for a graduate assistantship and are expected to take 9-12 credits per semester.
+Another note is that the additional courses students take need to form a "cohesive program of study".

 Idaho Colleges That Offer Accredited Master's in Communications Programs